rbb/scripts/README.md

 - pingplot.plt: gnuplot file for use with pingplot.sh
 - iwlist_csv.sh: convert the output of a `iwlist scan` command into CSV format
 - iwlist_scan.txt: an example output of `iwlist scan` output
+- pkglist: Attempt to list all the (debian/apt) packages that are installed, as a request by the user - ie. no depenencies, just the stuff that was part of an `apt-get install` or `aptitude install` line.